osohq/oso/new-docs/content/any/tooling/_index.md

     - ../more/dev-tools/index.html
 ---

-oso offers several developer tools to make it easier to write and understand policies.
+Oso offers several developer tools to make it easier to write and understand policies.